How to Begin, First Steps for Messies

-Let's simplify the M.A. program into a few powerful steps.
+Let's simplify the M.A. program into FIVE powerful steps.
 You have already done an important first step by visiting this website and navigating to this page!

 You can start out easy, but you do need to start by doing something every day.

 Step-by-Step, this is a marathon, not a sprint to the finish!
 If you follow these steps consistently, you will notice that little by little your life and your house will change.